Shepherd's axe: History and usage

 In Slovakia and Poland, shepherd's axes were inseparable tools of native shepherds, together with heavy decorative belts.
 In the Slovak culture, the shepherd's axe was popularized by local historical legend Juraj Jánošík.

 In Hungary, modified axes were also used as martial weapons by Hungarian warriors in the early modern period, used, for example, in the 18th century in Rákóczi's War for Independence against Austrian soldiers.
 In the 17th and 18th centuries, Hungarian Kuruc leader Imre Thököly and his soldiers used shepherd's axes as weapons.
 Hungarian shepherds in the northern regions used them also as tools.

 Many people of the Halychyna region were depicted holding bartka, particularly members of the local peasant resistance of the 19th century known as opryshky, often being associated with their more prominent leader Oleksa Dovbush.

 Present-day usage

 At present, shepherd's axes are still made and sold as souvenirs and for decorative purposes.
 They are also still used in many traditional dances.
 Occasionally they may be seen in the rural parts of the country where older men still use them as walking sticks.
-They are rarely used as tools or weapons.